sabir-aspose/words-docs-com/en/net/ai-powered-features/supported-ai-models/_index.md

 You can create a model instance using the [Create](https://reference.aspose.com/words/net/aspose.words.ai/aimodel/create/) method of the [AiModel](https://reference.aspose.com/words/net/aspose.words.ai/aimodel/) class.

-The following code example shows how to create a new instance of **AiModel** class.
+The following code example shows how to create a new instance of **AiModel** class:

 {{< highlight csharp >}}
 public static AiModel Create(AiModelType modelType)